Jlorj/HTX_AI_chatbot/README.md

 # HTX Budget 2024 AI Chatbot

 This project is a chatbot application designed to answer queries related to the Singapore Budget 2024 using Retrieval-Augmented Generation (RAG).
 The application uses DataStax (Astra DB) for document storage and OpenAI's GPT-4 for response generation.
+We will assume that all users of this app are English-speaking.

 ## Features
 - User-friendly frontend built with Next.js.